Toadstool-Stipe/stipe/readme.md

 # Stipe Changelog
 ###0.0.5.7.1
 * Added `!optional` flag to Toadstool generated extended placeholder selectors to address backwards compatibility.
+* If Sass still pukes on not finding the placeholders to extend, either the name was updated or simple add `!optional` to the end of the extend declaration.
+	* For the most part this would be restricted to `_buttons.scss` and `_forms.scss`

 ###0.0.5.7
 * Over-hauled color palette CSS